Supported Projects

 John van den Hoff (Australian Antarctic Division)

-This project will use stable isotope analysis to compare historical rockhopper penguins’ eggshells collected in 1953 with those collected in present day populations in 2020.
-Stable isotope analyses provides a powerful tool to understand penguin diets and foraging ecology.
-Data derived from this analysis will provide insights into their feeding habits, migration strategies, and the sources of their prey.
+This project used stable isotope analysis to compare historical Rockhopper penguins’ eggshells collected in 1953 with those collected in present day populations in 2020 to better understand the factors affecting the decline of Rockhopper penguins on Macquarie Island.

 Diversity of the Macquarie Island intertidal macrofauna